Mergers and Acquisitions

 - complex private equity structuring, including management and leveraged buy-outs

 - obtaining FIRB approvals and ASX and ASIC waivers relevant to mergers or acquisitions and

 - advising investors, such as hedge funds, on takeover developments and strategies.

-- Woolworths Holdings Limited (South Africa): on its proposed $2.15 billion acquisition of David Jones by scheme of arrangement.
+- Woolworths Holdings Limited (South Africa) on its $2.15 billion acquisition of David Jones by scheme of arrangement.

-- Vitol: on its $2.9 acquisition of Shell’s Australian assets.
+- Westpac on its $8 billion acquisition of the Australian assets of Lloyds Bank.

 - GrainCorp: on the proposed $3.4 billion takeover from Archer Daniels Midlands.